Faunalytics is a group of people who care deeply about animals and have the skills to help animal advocates carry out their important work.

 Other early projects included a survey of cardiologists for the Physicians Committee for Responsible Medicine and a poll of magazine recipients for the Animal Protection Institute (which merged with Born Free USA in 2007).
 Since these initial endeavors, Faunalytics has completed projects for clients spanning the full range of animal issues.

 We have also launched breakthrough initiatives to help all advocates be more efficient and productive.
-The Faunalytics Fundamentals series, the Faunalytics Library, the Animal Tracker, and collaborative projects such as the vegetarian recidivism study bring advocates important new information.
+The Faunalytics Fundamentals series, the Faunalytics Library, the Animal Tracker, and collaborative projects such as the lapsed vegetarian and vegan study bring advocates important new information.
 Our insight points people to the most promising strategies to help animals.

-We have had a lot of success in the past fifteen years, first as the Faunalytics and now as Faunalytics.
+We have had a lot of success in the past twenty years, first as the Humane Research Council and now as Faunalytics.
 Our work has inspired other groups to make more effective advocacy a centerpiece of their efforts.
 Che and the Faunalytics team see this as an encouraging sign for the future of animal protection.
 The increasing focus on being more thoughtful advocates is a win for us, for the movement and especially for animals.